Dental Health and Behavior: Why Dental Care Is So Important

 Here are some behavior changes that have been observed in animals experiencing oral pain.
 Again, this isn't an exhaustive list.

-- No noticeable behavior change: Don't wait to see obvious problems before you ask your vet to examine your dog's teeth.
+- No noticeable behavior change: Don't wait to see obvious problems before you ask your vet to examine your dog's teeth!

-- No decrease in appetite: Many animals show no decrease in eating
+- No decrease in appetite: Many animals show no decrease in eating.

-- Change in eating behaviors: Dropping food, chewing on only one side of the mouth, or decreased chewing
+- Change in eating behaviors: Dropping food, chewing on only one side of the mouth, or decreased chewing are sometimes seen.

-- Change in eating speed: Eating more slowly
+- Change in eating speed: Eating more slowly can indicate pain.

-- Pawing at their mouth or excessive drooling
+- Pawing at their mouth or excessive drooling is sometimes seen when dogs are experiencing acute oral pain.

-- Activity/energy-level changes: Decreased overall activity
+- Activity/energy-level changes: Decreased overall activity is often a sign of pain.

-- Decreased social and play behaviors
+- Decreased social and play behaviors is also common.

-- Decreased grooming behavior
+- Decreased grooming behavior and somtimes resulting dirty, dull, or matted fur.

 A few relevant citations are given in the video, if you're interested in learning more.